core-wg/oscore/draft-ietf-core-object-security.md

 # Examples {#examples}

 This section gives examples of OSCORE.
 The message exchanges are made, based on the assumption that there is a security context established between client and server.
-For simplicity, these examples only indicate the content of the messages without going into detail of the COSE message format.
+For simplicity, these examples only indicate the content of the messages without going into detail of the (compressed) COSE message format.

 ## Secure Access to Sensor